harkwell/khallware/README.md

 QUICK START
 ---------------
 ### Run it locally
-(NOTE: recommend using the sqlite database for evaluation purposes only!)
+(NOTE: recommend using the sqlite database for simple evaluation purposes only!)

 ```shell
 # download the khallware webapp and phone app